Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning: The Many Facets of ``Oversquashing'' and their Negative Implications

-To improve on topological bottlenecks, a widely investigated approach is graph rewiring \cite{attali_rewiring_2024}, which was also the subject of scrutiny recently \cite{tortorella_leave_2022,tori_effectiveness_2025}.
-Rewiring is based on the intuition that improving topological bottlenecks metrics should improve the performance of DGNs~\cite{arnaiz_diffwire_2022,banerjee_oversquashing_2022,karhadkar_fosr_2023,deac_expander_2022}, by reducing the distance between nodes that should communicate.
+To improve on topological bottlenecks, a widely investigated approach is graph rewiring \citep{attali_rewiring_2024}, which was also the subject of scrutiny recently \citep{tortorella_leave_2022,tori_effectiveness_2025}.
+Rewiring is based on the intuition that improving topological bottlenecks metrics should improve the performance of DGNs~\citep{arnaiz_diffwire_2022,banerjee_oversquashing_2022,karhadkar_fosr_2023,deac_expander_2022}, by reducing the distance between nodes that should communicate.
 At the same time, it should become clear now that, under the DGN paradigm, \textit{rewiring might worsen the computational bottleneck} -- as long as the same number of message-passing layers is used -- while improving the topological one.
-This perspective was also put forward by \citet{errica_adaptive_2023}, with a theoretical analysis on how message filtering, as shown in Figure \ref{fig:hetero-counterexamples} (middle), reduces both the computational bottleneck and sensitivity yet improves performances while leaving the graph structure unaltered.
+This perspective was also put forward by \citet{errica_adaptive_2023}, with a theoretical analysis on how message filtering,\footnote{The concept of \textit{message filtering} refers to message passing architectures with the ability to learn how many messages to exchange between nodes and which messages to filter out.} as shown in Figure \ref{fig:osq-counterexamples} (middle), reduces both the computational bottleneck and sensitivity yet improves performances while leaving the graph structure unaltered.

+Another, slightly more technical way to see why low Jacobian sensitivity does not imply the presence of any topological bottlenecks is to follow the chain of upper bounds that link the metrics used to measure the computational and topological bottlenecks~\citep{black_understanding_2023,digiovanni_oversquashing_2023,karhadkar_fosr_2023,arnaiz_diffwire_2022}.

+Several recent works~\citep{black_understanding_2023,digiovanni_oversquashing_2023} have shown that sensitivity is upper bounded by a term that includes the effective resistance, a purely topological distance metric that quantifies the expected commute time of a random walk between nodes $u$ and~$v$~\citep{klein_resistance_1993}.
+In particular, the bound subtracts the lower bound on the maximum effective resistance, which depends on the inverse of the spectral gap --a proxy for topological bottlenecks-- ~\citep{chandra_electrical_1989,Lovasz_random_1996}.
+This connection provides a useful intuition: as the topological bottleneck gets worse, the lower bound on the maximum effective resistance increases, which in turn reduces the upper bounds on the sensitivity of \citet{black_understanding_2023}.